Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: Theoretical Results

-We first establish the theoretical guarantees of \namespace in terms of the multi-round privacy guarantee, aggregation fairness gap and average aggregation cardinality. \begin{theorem} \namespace with parameters $N, K, T$ ensures a multi-round privacy guarantee of $T$, an aggregation fairness gap $F=0$, and an average aggregation cardinality given by
+In this subsection, we establish the theoretical guarantees of \namespace in terms of the multi-round privacy guarantee, the aggregation fairness gap and the average aggregation cardinality. \begin{theorem} \namespace with parameters $N, K, T$ ensures a multi-round privacy guarantee of $T$, an aggregation fairness gap $F=0$, and an average aggregation cardinality that is given by